 Bridgewater Hall Metrolink blurred tram

 Central Library 1998 with firework display

 The Mancunian Way at dusk

 The Mancunian Way at night

-Some walks in winter start in daylight and finish after dusk.
-We meet at 2pm at Piccadilly Station and will then take the free Metroshuttle bus or the tram to St Peters Square.
-We may go to a cafe – for instance at the Manchester Art Gallery – and do the lesson in Exposure, focusing on techniques for night photography and long exposures.
+We can arrange for the walk to start in daylight and finish after dusk.
+We meet at Piccadilly Station and then take the free Metroshuttle bus or the tram to St Peters Square.
+We may go to a cafe – for instance at the Manchester Art Gallery or Central Library – and do the lesson in Exposure, focusing on techniques for night photography and long exposures.
 As dusk approaches we do low light photography in St Peters Square, focusing on the relocated War Memorial and the Central Library.
 We will continue down Lower Mosley Street and take passing trams and the Bridgewater Hall.
 There is the option of continuing to HOME, the new arts centre and on the bridge over the Mancunian Way for light trail photography.
 If the moon is out we will photograph it!

-Meet at 2pm outside the main entrance to Piccadilly Station.
+Meet outside the main entrance to Piccadilly Station.

 Free bus or tram to St Peters Square.

 Subjects: War Memorial, Central Library